-I will always eventually reply to polite, articulate emails dealing with the content and structure of the Historic Bottle Website itself as well as those questions with good, in focus images dealing with specific U. S./Canadian produced bottles within the era covered by this website, i.e., late 18th century to the mid-20th century.
+I will always eventually reply to polite, articulate emails dealing with the content and structure of the Historic Bottle Website itself as well as those questions dealing with specific U. S./Canadian produced bottles within the era covered by this website, i.e., late 18th century to the the mid-20th century.
 Unfortunately, foreign bottles are not my field of expertise so the odds of useful information diminishes.
 As appropriate I will also forward occasional questions to members of the Bottle Research Group for further information and/or their interest.

 I will typically respond only to clearly articulated questions which include good quality (in focus) digital images showing the entire bottle, the bottle base, finish (lip), and any other features of note along with a detailed description of the bottle.

 (I apologize for obsessing about the need for good (in focus!) images, articulate descriptions, and clearly stated questions.
-However, I receive many questions that are lacking such information which often precludes any useful response.
+However, I receive many questions that are lacking such basic information which precludes any useful response.
 So if a question has incomplete details and no (or blurry) images I will often not respond.
-Bottle ID and dating is often difficult with the bottle/fragment in hand.
-Unfortunately, even with good photos and descriptions it is usually even more difficult.
+Bottle ID and dating is can be difficult with the bottle/fragment in hand and, unfortunately, even with good photos and descriptions it is often more difficult.
 When one or both are lacking it is usually impossible to usefully respond with anything that isn't already on this website for users to find themselves.)

 Typical questions which I may not be able to fully respond to include most questions that deal with the specific history or origin of limited production or distribution, local/regionally bottled products (especially outside my location in the far western U. S.) for which there is no published information to my knowledge, although I may be able to provide an approximate manufacturing date range and likely use (typology) for most bottles.
 Questions which are not detailed enough to discern concisely what bottle the question is being asked about or what the real question even is may not generate a detailed response.
 This includes just about any bottle specific question that does not include useful digital images.

-I also have a very limited knowledge of foreign-made items, know little about art glass (and vases and other related non commercial hollow ware items) and pottery/ceramic bottles although items within some of these categories are discussed on this website to a limited degree primarily to show some of the diversity of other containers that may commonly be found on U. S./Canadian historic sites.
+I also have a limited knowledge of foreign-made items (though the earlier the better), know little about "art glass" (and vases and other related non-commercial hollowware or any flatware/dishware items), and pottery/ceramic bottles although items within some of these categories are discussed on this website to a limited degree primarily to show some of the diversity of other containers that may commonly be found on U. S./Canadian historic sites.
 "Specialty" bottles (click to view my definition of such) are also a broad class of bottles that I have limited information on and are generally not the subject of this website which primarily covers the much more ubiquitous utilitarian bottles - the subject of the Bottle Typing (Typology) & Diagnostic Shapes array of pages.

 And finally, be aware that one question I will